GeoJSON Ingestion

 ST_MakeValid() on 100% of rows |

-CPU-bound validation overhead (~15–25% ingestion time). | Only apply when ST_IsValid(geom) returns > 2% invalid. |
+CPU-bound validation overhead (~15–25% of ingestion time). | Apply only when ST_IsValid(geom) returns > 2% invalid. |

 temp_directory unset (no spill target) |